bernoussama/ConText-Tools/README.md

 ## 🎈 Usage <a name="usage"></a>
-Select text you want to edit, right click on the selection hover over "ConText Tools" and choose from the provided tools
+Select text you want to edit, right click on the selection, hover over "ConText Tools" and choose from the provided tools

 ## ⛏️ Built With <a name = "tech_stack"></a>